sonatype-nexus-community/vscode-iq-plugin/README.md

 ## Releasing

 We use [semantic-release](https://github.com/semantic-release/semantic-release) to generate releases.
-For example, to perform a "patch" release, add a commit to master with a comment like:
+For example, to perform a "patch" release, add a commit to main with a comment like:

 ```
 fix: `policyViolations of undefined` when loading a python project with requirements.txt (see Issue #127)
 ```

-Without such a commit comment, commits to the `master` branch will cause a build failure during the release process due to an attempt to reuse an existing version number.
+Without such a commit comment, commits to the `main` branch will cause a build failure during the release process due to an attempt to reuse an existing version number.

 To avoid such build failures without performing a release, be sure your commit message includes `[skip ci] `.